gabrielesp/FoMpy/README.rst

 ..
 What is this?
 .. +++++++++++++

-* A `FoMpy <https://gitlab.citius.usc.es/gabriel.espineira/FoMPy/>`__ tutorial introduction.
+* This is a `FoMpy <https://gitlab.citius.usc.es/gabriel.espineira/FoMPy/>`__ tutorial introduction, where you will learn how to use the basic capabilities of the FoMpy library.
 .. * By `Gabriel Espiñeira <https://github.com/>`__.
 .. * February 20, 2019.

-You will learn how to use the basic capabilities of the FoMpy library.

 1. Introduction
 ---------------